bmcminn/throwdown/README.md

 ----------

 ###MAY 2013
+- 05/02/2013
+    * Added a modified version of the [MIT](http://opensource.org/licenses/MIT) and [Beerware](http://en.wikipedia.org/wiki/Beerware) licenses to the software.
+We're officially open-sourced :D

 - 05/01/2013
+    * Fixed `install.php` to properly setup `config.json` and remove install to the `/app` directory.
     * Updated `install.php` to include some basic design and instructions.
     * Added form markup to `install.php` -- implementing processing soon.
     * Updated README.md to reflect some updates in process and overall structure of the app.